You are the dog that caught the car: Handling the SBOM you asked for!

 How to view and process the SBOM

 The easiest way to get insights from the SBOM you just received is to run it through a SBOM scanner tool like Bomber.
 Bomber is a free and open source tool that can provide information about known vulnerabilities and license information for the open source components found in the supplied SBOM.
-Bomber can handle CycloneDX files in either JSON or XML format, SPDX SBOMS in XML format, as well as Syft XML SBOM files.
+Bomber can handle CycloneDX files in either JSON or XML format, SPDX SBOMS in JSON format, as well as Syft JSON SBOM files.
 If you have a file in a different format, you can use a free tool to convert it to one of these, or request your partner to resubmit it in a format you can handle.

 See https://github.com/devops-kung-fu/bomber for installation and usage information.
 If using command line tools is new to you, this might be a perfect time to call one of your developers to work together.